MatrixFun/AutoXL/README.md

 **Excel version requirement:** Many functions of AutoXL are written with newly-introduced built-in functions of Excel, which require Microsoft 365 and probably don't exist in non-subscription Office 2019 or later.
 Therefore, AutoXL has the same requirement.
 If you don't have the good version of Excel on your machine, you could always use [Excel Online](https://www.office.com/launch/excel?ui=en-US&rs=GB&auth=1) which has new functions and is free.

-Besides using Microsoft's AFE, you could use [Formula Editor](https://www.10studio.tech/docs/formulaEditor) to add the AutoXL library to your workbook, which will provide a version control.
+**Installation:** Besides using Microsoft's AFE, you could use [Formula Editor](https://www.10studio.tech/docs/formulaEditor) to add the AutoXL library to your workbook, which will provide a version control.
 The latest stable versions of AutoXL will always be available in Formula Editor.

 A GIF if coming soon